coffee19850519/single_cell_spatial_image/README.md

    ```

 ## Demo
-### Evaluate tissue architecture with annotations
+### Evaluate predictive tissue architecture with annotations
-Run the following command line to generate RGB images from different embedding parameters, segmentation maps with top5 Moran's I and their evaluation metrics.
-Please download the example data and pre-trained model from [click here for downloading data and model](https://bmbl.bmi.osumc.edu/downloadFiles/data_and_model/data_and_model.zip) and put the unzip folder 'Demo' to source code folder.
+Run the following command line to generate visuals of gene expression from different embedding parameters, segmentation maps with top5 Moran's I and their evaluation metrics.
+For demonstration, please download the example data and pre-trained model from [here](https://bmbl.bmi.osumc.edu/downloadFiles/data_and_model/data_and_model.zip) and put the unzip folder 'Demo' to source code folder.
 ```
 wget https://bmbl.bmi.osumc.edu/downloadFiles/RESEPT/RESEPT.zip
 unzip RESEPT.zip